DarshilGevariya/medical-rag/README.md

 python -m pytest tests

-# Answers to Required Questions
+# Frequently asked Questions related to project

 ## 1. Chunking
 **What chunking strategy did you implement and why?
 What failure modes did you observe?**